 Becoming a foster carer is a big decision for you and your family.
 It’s a very important role which is why there are several steps to follow.

+It can take up to six months from your initial foster care enquiry to when you are authorised to care for a child or young person.
 The length of time it takes to become a foster carer depends on several things, but we will support you along the way.

-The six steps to become a foster carer
+The steps to become a foster carer

 1